o-jasper/OptoComm/readme.md

 The 'protocol' is to use three different durations;

-    short                   : 0
+    short                   : 1
-    long                    : 1
+    long                    : 0
     extra long; > 2*average : end of message

-Messages end in checksums(currently a 'vapidly chosen' Fletcher variant) otherwise people determine what a checksum looks like.
+Messages end in checksums, currently a Fletchers otherwise people determine what a checksum looks like.
 For instance starting with a byte identifying what the message is about.

 The whole idea is that the connection may be unreliable, basically any missed data is viewed as 'gone' in this way.
 Communications as one sided `DTMsg` come